Staff

 In my spare time, I enjoy traveling, listening to vinyl, thrifting, and reading.
 I also love to take community ed classes to explore other hobbies.
 My most recent adventure was ceramics.

-Mitchel Vosejpka, Youth OnBoard Coordinator
+Mitch Vosejpka, Youth OnBoard Coordinator

 Before joining BBAY, I spent my years building a career in Mentorship and Community Building.
 With over 10 years of experience working in community nonprofits and working with young people; I’m absolutely stoked to be joining this incredible program and supporting this fantastic community.
 I deeply believe that the potential of young people is best tapped into when they are guided towards skills and strengths they can use to power themselves and their futures.